 North American coffee roaster Green Mountain emerged as one of the most dynamic forces in the local drinks market in the late 2000s as a result of the extraordinary success of its Keurig single serve home coffee systems.
 Spectacular growth since 2008 established it as the world's 4th largest coffee company by 2013.
 In its main market of North America, Keurig's single-serve capsules now comprise the biggest individual coffee brand, with local retail share that is almost as much as traditional leaders Folgers and Maxwell House combined.
 The company has cemented its position with a series of key alliances with other roasters.
-In addition to its own Green Mountain blends it also hosts co-branded capsules for all its main tea and coffee rivals including Starbucks, Folgers, Dunkin Donuts, Lavazza, Lipton and Twinings.
+In addition to its own Green Mountain, Laughing Man and other blends it hosts co-branded capsules for all its main tea and coffee rivals including Starbucks, Folgers, Dunkin Donuts, Lavazza, Lipton and Twinings.
 However a move into soft drinks with the Keurig Kold system backed by Coca-Cola proved unsuccessful.
 The first machines launched in 4Q 2015, but consumer response was poor.
-A few months later, the company agreed to be acquired by JAB Holdings, the controlling shareholders in Jacobs Douwe Egberts.
+A few months later, the company agreed to be acquired by JAB Holdings, also the controlling shareholders in Jacobs Douwe Egberts.
 Former Mars executive Bob Gamgort succeeded Brian Kelley as CEO in 2016.
 Soon afterwards, Keurig Kold was scrapped.
-Revenues rose by more than 500% between 2009 and 2014, but slipped back to $4.5bn in the year ending 2015.
+Revenues rose by more than 500% between 2009 and 2014, reaching highs of $4.7bn in 2014.
+They have slipped back since then, to around $4.1bn for 2017.
 Pod sales accounted for 80% of revenues.
-Founder Bob Stiller bought a small cafe in Vermont in 1981, and expanded its coffee roasting operations to supply corporate customers.
+In early 2018, the group agreed a reverse takeover of soft drinks company Dr Pepper Snapple Group for around $22bn in cash and stock.
+Green Mountain founder Bob Stiller bought a small cafe in Vermont in 1981, and expanded its coffee roasting operations to supply corporate customers.
 Green Mountain Coffee Roasters went public in 1993, and acquired coffee machine maker Keurig in 2006.
 Stiller stepped down as CEO in 2007 and retired from the business altogether in 2012.
 Adbrands doesn't profile this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.

 Which agencies handle advertising for Keurig Green Mountain?
 Find out more from Account Assignments